Frequently Asked Questions regarding Cataract Surgery with Dr. Devgan

 Where do I park at Specialty Surgical Center?

 There is underground parking, both self-park and valet, at the surgery center (9001 Wilshire Blvd, Beverly Hills), with the entrance driveway at the northwest corner of Wilshire and Almont.
 Note that this parking is not validated by the surgery center or our clinic.
-There is also metered street parking just outside the surgery center – please read the posted signs for rules and limitations of these meters spots.
+There is also metered street parking just outside the surgery center – please read the posted signs for rules and limitations of these metered spots.

 How long will I be at the Surgery Center?